Open On: Friday and Saturday Hours: Noon to 3:00pm 352-799-4766

 Two HO model train exhibits delight the kids and adults alike.
 See original objects used by early settlers as they struggled to survive in the wilderness of Hernando County.

-On the enclosed dock of the museum take your child’s picture sitting in a restored 1925 Fire Engine.
-The first fire engine the city of Brooksville bought.
+On the enclosed dock of the museum, ring the bell, sound the siren, or take your child’s picture sitting in an original 1925 LaFrance Fire Engine; the first fire engine purchased by the city of Brooksville.

 Also on the dock are exhibits of farm equipment, industrial tools and more railroad apparatus.

 The Train Depot is not just about trains.
-The depot also houses larger artifacts for the Association, for example the Fire Engine.
-We also have a collection of reference material that can be used for research.
+The depot also houses larger artifacts for the Association, for example a Corn Sheller.
+We also have a collection of reference material (books, pictures, maps) that can be used for research.